awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 After you have allocated a Dedicated Host, you can launch instances onto it\.
 You can't launch instances with `host` tenancy if you do not have active Dedicated Hosts with enough available capacity for the instance type that you are launching\.

 **Note**
 The instances launched onto Dedicated Hosts can only be launched in a VPC\.
-For more information, see [Introduction to VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html)\.
+For more information, see [What is Amazon VPC?](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)\.

 Before you launch your instances, take note of the limitations\.
 For more information, see [Dedicated Hosts restrictions](dedicated-hosts-overview.md#dedicated-hosts-limitations)\.